 Before you start.
 Consulting with an attorney.
 First of all, if you’re reading this we know you’ve done some research online.
 The next step then is to set up a consultation with an experienced attorney to discuss the issues central to your specific family situation.
 We will explain how the process moves through the court, which could vary depending on your issues.
 After the consultation, you may choose to consider your next step, or you may retain one of our attorneys to help you proceed.

 Retaining an attorney: Attorneys are required to have written engagement agreements with all clients.
 Your attorney will review the engagement agreement and explain how you are billed, the required retainer and the expectations of the client and attorney.

 Starting the Process: The first step in most cases is filing a Petition for Dissolution.
 If your spouse has already filed a Petition then your attorney will file a Response to that Petition.
 A Petition lays out the issues for the case, including property distribution, custody and parenting time, and spousal support.
 The Responding party has 30 days after being served with the Petition to file their Response to the Dissolution, either agreeing with some or all of the points in the Petition, or raising counterclaims.

-After Settlement or Trial: Whether the case is resolved by settlement or after a trial, a final judgement will be entered that sets forth the terms of the divorce.
+After Settlement or Trial: Whether the case is resolved by settlement or after a trial, a final judgment will be entered that sets forth the terms of the divorce.
 Property, custody, parenting time, and other financial matters are all resolved.
 Attorney fees may also be awarded.
-If a party does not comply with that judgement, then you may enforce the terms by filing a subsequent motions with the Court.
+If a party does not comply with that judgment, then you may enforce the terms by filing a subsequent motion with the Court.
 The type of enforcement action depends on the alleged violation.